Bloodborne Pathogens quick facts

 Avoiding contact with blood and other body fluids, including saliva.

-Using personal protective equipment, such as disposable gloves, protective eyewear, protective footwear, gowns and breathing barriers.
+Using personal protective equipment (also refereed to as PPEs), such as disposable gloves, protective eyewear, protective footwear, gowns and breathing barriers.

 gloved hands holding a pocket mask on a manikin face